HEERA ALAYA

 Well, thank you.

-You are welcome.
-What shapes your attitude?
+You’re welcome.
+What influences your attitude?

-My grandmother, who is from Columbus, South Carolina, raised me till I was 25 years old, and she taught me how to speak to people: “Even if they don’t speak well to you, you speak well because you never know who you might meet, and you never know who they are.”
+My grandmother, who hails from Columbus, South Carolina, raised me till I was 25 years old, and she taught me how to speak to people: “Even if they don’t speak well to you, you speak well because you never know who you might meet, and you never know who they are.”

 I was raised to be kind to others; in return, people are kind to me.